RuiqingQiu/CSE134B/README.md

 ## Individual tasks:
 Timothy:
 Added login and signup functionality with Parse to login.html, login.css, and login.js.
 Added error checking for the forms for Edit a Habit and Add a Habit pages.
 Set up the project with Gulp to allow for real-time minification of all source Javascript, HTML, and CSS files for the project.
+Bundled Javascript files.
 Added sliding animation effect for habit entries in habit list page.
 Contributed to the README.md.
+Created Chrome extension/browser app for the app.

 Ruiqing:
 Added create and edit functionality with Parse to add.html, edit.html, form.css, add.js, edit.js.
 Implemented all functionality such as Image cropper, error detection, UI focused javascript in the two pages.
 Create parse backend database format and structure.
 Communication between habit list and edit page.
 Redesigned the overall look of the app and buttons issues concerning about usability.